CopterExpress/clover/docs/en/uart.md

 For the sake of convenience of working with these outputs, aliases exist in Raspbian:

 * `/dev/serial0` – always points to the TTY device that is connected to the GPIO ports.
-* `/dev/serial1` – always points to the TTY device that is connected to the Bluetooh module.
+* `/dev/serial1` – always points to the TTY device that is connected to the Bluetooth module.

 ### Configuration of UART on Raspberry Pi 3